-Note 1: The Domestic and Non-Domestic off-peak (related MPAN) tariffs are supplementary to a standard published tariff and therefore only available under these conditions.
+Note 1: The LV Domestic (Related MPAN) and LV Non-Domestic Non-CT (Related MPAN) tariffs are supplementary to a standard published tariff and therefore only available under these conditions.
+These will be charged the same red, amber and green unit rates but will have a zero fixed charge

-Note 2: Where DNO Parties use a default tariff for invalid settlement combinations these will be charged at the Domestic Unrestricted rates.
+Note 2: Where DNO Parties use a default tariff for invalid settlement combinations these will be charged at the LV Network Domestic Aggregatedrates.

 Note 3: LV Sub applies to customers connected to the DNO Party's network at a voltage of less than 1 kV at a substation with a primary voltage (the highest operating voltage present at the substation) of at least 1 kV and less than 22 kV, where the current transformer (CT) used for the customer’s settlement metering is located at the substation.
 For these purposes, ‘at the substation’ means: